Last updated: 29 May 2026

 Rhode Island Mission of Mercy

-The Rhode Island Mission of Mercy, often called RIMOM, is a free two-day dental clinic held once a year.
-Its Mission of Mercy page says it helps uninsured, underinsured, and other people who cannot access dental care.
+Rhode Island Mission of Mercy, often called RIMOM, is a two-day dental clinic held once a year.
+The RIMOM event page says it serves people who are uninsured, underinsured, or unable to access dental care.

 Services can include cleanings, fillings, X-rays, extractions, root canal treatment on front teeth only, and oral health instructions.
-Patients are treated first come, first served based on oral health needs.
+Patients are screened and treated first come, first served based on oral health needs.

 Reality check: This event is not a full dental home.
 It does not promise dentures, crowns, implants, whitening, or long-term treatment.

-The Community College of Rhode Island Dental Hygiene Clinic provides supervised dental cleanings to the public for free.
-The CCRI clinic page says appointments are needed.
+The Community College of Rhode Island Dental Hygiene Clinic is useful when the main need is preventive care.
+The CCRI clinic page says it provides supervised dental cleaning to the public at no charge during the academic year.
+Appointments are needed.

-The clinic provides cleanings, exams, fluoride, oral cancer screening, blood pressure screening, denture or partial cleaning, sealants when allowed, and X-rays.
-Visits may take two hours.
+Services can include a cleaning, exam, fluoride, oral cancer screening, blood pressure screening, denture or partial cleaning, sealants when included in a treatment plan, and X-rays.
+Appointments are two hours long.

-Who may qualify: The clinic is open to the public, but appointments depend on the school schedule.
+Who may qualify: The clinic is open to the public, but times depend on the school schedule.

 PACE and mobile dental help